 Pupil achievement is a trickier conversation.
 If I have taught the student I know the strategies that worked with me.
 I think I am easily caught off guard by negative reactions to my advice.
-The last face to face session really helped in showing how preparation and clarity is invaluable.
-As a key stage manager it is my responsibility to ensure that support is provided where required and capability issues are tackled effectively using the resources I have available (usually staffing and time).
-Since the start of this course I have got better in targeting interventions where they are required and can have the most impact.
-It is a juggling act and can seem that you take your eye of one ball another will fall.
+Preparation and clarity are invaluable.
+As a key stage manager, it is my responsibility to ensure that support is provided where required and capability issues are tackled effectively using the resources I have available (usually staffing and time).
+Since I have completed leadership courses I have got better at targeting interventions where they are required and can have the most impact.
+It is a juggling act and can seem that if you take your eye off one ball another will fall.

 The importance of dealing with situations and identifying potential problems early is increasingly clear to me.
 I have been attempting to do this over the last couple of weeks.
 Having the confidence to stick to decisions and trust in your judgement is difficult – I think I can often appear confident and then doubt myself when back in the office.